CyberSecuriTim/ad-configuration/README.md

 -  Under the "Basics" tab place the VM within a subscription and resource group (create new if needed)
     -  Name the VM
-    -  Place it in a region that is geographically close to your current location (for optimal performance and minimal latency as data is traversing the network)
+    -  Place it in a region that is geographically close to your current location (for optimal performance and minimal latency as data is traversing the network).
-    -  For the VM's operating system image select "Windows Server 2022 Datacenter: Azure Edition -x64 Gen2"
+    -  For the VM's operating system image, select "Windows Server 2022 Datacenter: Azure Edition -x64 Gen2"
 ![image](https://github.com/user-attachments/assets/89350a68-6353-425b-8cbb-09ada17087e0)

     -  Configure the VM's size to have at least 2 virtual CPU's and 8 GiB of memory (the more complex the VM specifications, the more money you will be charged to have it provisioned and hosted in Azure)

     - Assign the credentials for the VM's administrator account (make a note of them)
     - Select TCP port 3389 as an allowed inbound port (this will facilitate Remote Desktop connection to this VM)